MansMeg/rlexswesent/README.md

 # rlexswesent

+THIS LEXICON IS OF REALLY POOR QUALITY.
+DO NOT USE IT.

 An R-package for the Swedish sentiment lexicon from Språkbanken.
 The package contain the Swedish Sentiment lexicon in R data format together with functionality to convert the data to a tidy format.

 The original data can be found [here](https://spraakbanken.gu.se/eng/resource/sentimentlex).